Jerusalem Quick Facts

 Before the spring semester at Hebrew University begins, students enroll in the winter Ulpan, an intensive Hebrew language course (0.75 Pomona course credits).
 During the academic semester, Pomona requires students to enroll in courses totaling a minimum of 15 Hebrew University credits.
 One of these courses must be a Hebrew language course (1 Pomona course credit), and students choose three electives (0.75 Pomona course credits each).
 One elective must be in Jewish or Israeli studies.

-Students with a minimum of a 10.5 GPA may apply to the "Spring in Jerusalem" Honors Program.
-For this program, students enroll in the winter Ulpan, and during the semester they must also take courses totaling 15 credits, including one Hebrew language course.
-For their electives, students take at least two courses at Hebrew University in departments taught in English.
-These departments include the following fields: Brain Studies, Artificial Intelligence, Environmental Studies, Game Theory, Program in Rationality, Islamic and Middle Eastern Studies and Jewish Studies.
-Students taking courses at Hebrew University are in classes alongside Israeli students.
-The third elective course may be taken either at Hebrew University or at Rothberg International School.
+Students with a minimum of a 10.5 GPA may apply to the "Spring in Jerusalem" Honor's Program.
+For this program, students enroll in the winter Ulpan, and during the semester they take advanced-level classes taught in English alongside Israeli students at the university.
+Students take courses totaling 15 credits, including one Hebrew language course.
+For their electives, students take at least two courses in departments including: Brain Research, Behavior and Genetics, Political Science, Environmental Studies, Study of Rationality, Urban and Regional Studies, Islamic and Middle Eastern Studies and History of Jewish People.
+The fourth elective course may be taken either at Hebrew University or at the Rothberg International School.
 This program runs through the end of June.
 See link for Spring in Jerusalem at the end of this section.

 Spring semester participants will be placed in dormitory housing, if available; otherwise, they will be housed in private apartments located with the assistance of Hebrew University.